raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swiftui_ch2.md

 ---
 title: "SwiftUI Course #2.
-Avoid the 10 elements limit in VStack, HStack and Zstack"
+Avoid the 10 elements limit in VStack, HStack and ZStack"
 description: "VStack, HStack and ZStack have a limit on the number of elements they can contain: 10.
 Let's see how we can make these structures contain more than 10 elements."
 date: 2022-12-18
 categories: ["SwiftUI Course"]